Custom Search

 Fan-coil 40 - 100

 The heat load in typical rooms are influenced by the use of lights, heat emission from machines like computers, the number of people and the sun radiation through windows and other building elements.
-The heat load is typically very dynamic and for larger building and systems some kind of computerized tools should always be used in the design.
+The heat load is typically very dynamic and for larger building and systems some kind of computerized tools are helpful in the designing process.

-Heat loads in some typical rooms can be found in the table below:
+Heat loads in some typical rooms are indicated below:

 (W/m2)